brianjcohen/brianjcohen.github.io/content/posts/You should probably use openSUSE-repos.md

 > Users of openSUSE-repos on Tumblweed gained `mediahandler=curl2` as part of the [repository urls](https://github.com/openSUSE/openSUSE-repos/blob/main/opensuse-tumbleweed-repoindex.xml) as well as preset `ZYPP_PCK_PRELOAD=1 via /etc/profile.d/opensuse_repos.sh` with the latest openSUSE-repos update.

+Curiously, `ZYPP_CURL2=1` appears to not really be a thing.
+So much for Reddit.
+It's a good thing we haven't trained all the world's LLM's on Reddit conversations.
+Right?
+Right?

 So I took the leap (no pun intended).

 ## Install it

 `sudo zypper install openSUSE-repos-Tumbleweed`